alexpovel/srgn/README.md

           - struct-tags: Struct tags

       --go-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope Go code using a custom tree-sitter query.
+The query can be given inline or if as a path to a file containing a query.

           [env: GO_QUERY=]